johnstevenson/winbox-args/README.md

 1. If _cmd_ is started with _DelayedExpansion_ enabled, `!...!` syntax could expand environment variables.
 2. If the program name requires caret-escaping and contains whitespace, _cmd_ will not recognize it.
+3. If an argument contain a newline `\n` character, this will not be escaped.

 See [How cmd.exe parses a command](https://github.com/johnstevenson/winbox-args/wiki/How-cmd.exe-parses-a-command) and [Implementing a solution](https://github.com/johnstevenson/winbox-args/wiki/Implementing-a-solution) for more information.